Prosecco wine: top picks for 2025

 The majority of high quality types of Prosecco fall into the Brut or Extra Dry category, offering the ideal balance of fruitiness and acidity.

-Non alcoholic Prosecco is real!
+Non alcoholic Prosecco is real and some bottles are great for sipping on their own or for use in cocktails!
 But how does it work?

 1. The wine undergoes traditional fermentation from Glera grapes.